David-Nogueira/Cyclistic_Bike_Share-Power_BI_Project-Google_Data_Analytics/README.md

 </ul>

 <p align="justify">
-  The goal of this project is to <strong>analyze user behavior</strong> and provide insights to <strong>convert more casual riders into annual members</strong>, maximizing the company’s revenue.
+  The goal of this project is to <strong>analyse user behaviour</strong> and provide insights to <strong>convert more casual riders into annual members</strong>, maximizing the company’s revenue.
 </p>

 <a href="https://git.io/typing-svg">